rage/java-programming/data/week1/3-printing.md

 }
 ```

 The last line of the example shows a particularly handy use-case for comments.
-Code that has been written does not need to eb deleted to try out something else.
+Code that has been written does not need to be deleted to try out something else.
+However, do make sure that your code stays organized and prevent having old code in comments in the final version of your program.